dragon-dune/dragon-dune/docs/README.md

 6. Players may never have more than 10 units between on the board and the player's graveyard at any one time.
 7. No more than two players may have units in a castle at one time.
-    This does not count hidden units.
+    Note that hidden units and the troll token do not count as units for the purpose of this limit.
 8. Public agreements made in the game are binding and must be carried out, if possible.
 Public agreements can only be broken if all parties involved terminate the agreement.